blaze7-2022/GUESSING_GAME/README.md

-// This timetable will tell you what you have on your schedule today when you type the the name of the day.

-// For example,

-//if you type 'Monday'

-//it might respond 'Basketball' or 'Meeting with John'
+// I created this game where you have to guess between two answers to gain points

+// The person  with the highest points wins the game

-Hope you enjoy using this!
+// Hope you enjoy!

+//BLAZE